tiagofsanchez/blog/content/posts/2019-12-15-React nanodegree, MyReads App.md

 ## The App

-With a BookApp that stores my books on different shelf's:
+This is a very simple App you will find a Book View that stores my books on different shelf's.

 ![Book App](https://github.com/tiagofsanchez/reactnd-project-myreads-starter/blob/master/src/images/bookApp.png?raw=true)

-And a search page where the user can search for new books:
+And a search page where the user can search for new books.

 ![Search Page](https://github.com/tiagofsanchez/reactnd-project-myreads-starter/blob/master/src/images/searchBooks.png?raw=true)